Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Renting a car is the easiest way to get to Travnik in 1.25 hours, while buses take 1.45 hours.

 The Ottoman mosque and its gardens were destroyed during the war and rebuilt in the early 21st century.
-Today, they stand tall as a reminder that people of all religions and ethnicities are capable of coexisting in this astonishing country.
+Today, they are a reminder that people of all religions and ethnicities can coexist in this astonishing country.
 However, the nasty nationalist politicians want you to believe otherwise.

 How far is Banja Luka from Sarajevo?